anshilina/ds_projects_2022/advertising_campaign_for_play_store/README.md

 ## Data description

 In this research, we use open data on game sales, users' and experts' ratings, genres and platforms (for example, Xbox or PlayStation).
-We need to analyze data, determine tha fectors of the game success, identify a potentially popular product and develop recommendations for the advertising campaign of the game store.
+We need to analyze data, determine the factors of the game success, identify a potentially popular product and develop recommendations for the advertising campaign of the game store.

 **The purpose of the study:** to identify factors that determine the success of the game.